Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/InstallURPIntoAProject.md

 ## Before you begin

-URP uses its own [integrated post-processing solution](integration-with-post-processing.md).
-If you have the Post Processing Version 2 package installed in your Project, you need to delete the Post Processing Version 2 package before you install URP into your Project.
+URP supports both [Post Processing Version 2 (PPV2) and its own integrated post-processing solution](integration-with-post-processing.md).
+If you have the Post Processing Version 2 package installed in your Project and you want to use URP's integrated post-processing solution, you need to delete the Post Processing Version 2 package before you install URP into your Project.
 When you have installed URP, you can then recreate your post-processing effects.

-URP does not currently support custom post-processing effects.
-If your Project uses custom post-processing effects, these cannot currently be recreated in URP.
+URP's integrated post-processing solution does not currently support custom post-processing effects.
+If your Project uses custom post-processing effects, these cannot currently be recreated in URP's integrated post-processing solution.
 Custom post-processing effects will be supported in a forthcoming release of URP.

 ## Installing URP